Eyebrook Stocking Policy 2023

 By stocking a more varied size of triploid trout we have improved the rod average and the visiting angler’s sport during the hottest summer months of late June to August.
 We found during the 2020 summer stocking trials the smaller stocked triploids in the 1lb8oz to 1lb12oz range were affected less by the higher water temperature with those smaller stocked triploids continuing to feed & take the fly returning a much improved weekly rod average during late June, July & August of between 1.5 & 3.5 The smaller 1lb8oz to 1lb12oz trout also recovered quicker & returned easier which is important when considering catch & release.

-Our new stocking policy is working, returning a record year in 2021 with an excellent season’s rod average 5.0
+Our new stocking policy is working, returning an excellent 2022 season’s rod average of 4.9

 Eyebrook 400acre reservoir built-in 1940, deepest water 35ft in front of the dam with an average depth of 12ft to 15ft constructed to supply water to the Corby steelworks.
 Its fed by the Eye Brook which can suffer from low summer flows & without an aeration system within the reservoir the trout fishing will be influenced by the weather and surface water temperature.
 We record our water temperature twice a day at 7.30 am & again at 3.00 pm with the thermometer set at 18inch below the surface on the pontoon.

 We manage our stocking policy around each of our three fisheries, Thornton, Draycote & Eyebrook to ensure they fish as well as they can taking into account their depth, seasonal weather, water temperature & angling pressure, no two fisheries will fish the same.